Biacode/presentations/testing/README.md

 For this we can write some method called `getByToken` which will accept the `token` and return `AccessToken` from the database.\
 In terms of good architecture we will separate our DB lookup logic from service.\
-For this purpose let's create `AccessTokenRepository` interface with `findByToken` method, which accepts token and returns access token if it found, otherwise it will return null.
+For this purpose let's create `AccessTokenRepository` interface with `findByToken` method, which accepts token and returns access token if it is found, otherwise it will return null.

 We will cover following.

 * We're assuming that the token should not be null.
 * In terms of best practices, if our _repository_ can not find access token for given token, then our service method should not return null, instead it should throw an exception.
-TIP: In I personally prefer new Java 8 `Optional` to avoid nulls.
+TIP: I personally prefer new Java 8 `Optional` to avoid nulls.
 But this is different story :)
 * If the access token is found, then we will return it.

 Find future implementation in `AccessTokenServiceImplTest`

 # Conclusion

-* Testing is not that hard as you think at the beginning.
+* Testing is not as hard as you think in the beginning.
 It's just normal flow as you're doing in your regular coding time.
 * TDD - Test Driven Development is really the way to go, it gives you lot of advantages.
 * Mocking helps you to abstract from particular technology / framework stack, instead you're just testing your business units.